antoniovl/sql-backup-py/README.md

   * `append`: Appends messages to the end of the logfile.
 This is the default.
   * `overwrite`: Reset the logfile erasing old messages.

-The usage is to run the script from a cront task once a day.
+The main idea is to run the script from a cront task once a day, but you can run it manually if you like.
 Depending on the config, it will generate daily, weekly or monthly backups:

 * Daily indicates to generate a backup for that database.
 This is the default behavior.
 * Weekly backups ocur once a week.
 If you say `'monday'` for `day_of_week` and if today is Monday then the backup for that database will be processed.